James Vilade

 James Vilade Bio photoAs one of the most successful college coaches in the history of college baseball, current professional baseball scout James Vilade shares his words and life experiences in sports.
 He delivers the keys to success through motivation and inspiration.
 Vilade takes the audience on a journey that inspires the crowd to achieve more than they ever thought possible individually and as a TEAM.
 His stories will make you laugh, cry, think and be inspired.

-Vilade is currently in his second stint as a scout for the Florida Marlins.
+Prior to PCA, Vilade had his second stint as a scout for the Florida Marlins.
 He previously worked with the organization in 2010 and 2011.

 James Vilade coaching at the plate